Russian cargo ship Ursa Major sinks off Spain carrying nuclear reactor components

 - State-linked ownership: The ship was owned by the state-linked Oboronlogistics company.

-- Casualties: Two crew members were lost, while 14 others were rescued by Spanish authorities.
+- Casualties: Two crew members were lost, while 14 were rescued by Spanish authorities.

-- Captain's admission: The Spanish government confirmed that the ship's captain admitted to carrying components for nuclear reactors.
+- Confirmed cargo: The Spanish government confirmed the captain's claim about the cargo being components for nuclear reactors.

 Takeaway